rhKashif/Blockbuster/README.md

 ## Testing

-We have a comprehensive test suite to ensure the functionality and reliability of the Blockbuster Video Rental System.
-We use [pytest](https://pytest.org/) as our testing framework.
+I have a comprehensive test suite to ensure the functionality and reliability of the Blockbuster Video Rental System.
+I have used [pytest](https://pytest.org/) as my testing framework.

 To run the tests locally, follow these steps: